 1. Reykjavik, Iceland

 Kristin of Be My Travel Muse says: “Iceland is ranked the #1 safest country in the world by Vision of Humanity, and I can attest, people left their cars running while they went grocery shopping!
-That’s how sure they are that nobody will steal their car.
+That’s how sure they are that nobody will steal their car.”
 Iceland’s landscape is so unique and stunning, plus it’s great for a road trip; a car hire in Iceland is a relatively good value if you are planning on traveling by wheels.
-Reykjavik has social hostels as well, where you can find adventure partners.”
+Or you can consider an RV rental Iceland.
+Reykjavik has social hostels as well, where you can find adventure partners.

 3. New Zealand